Nominate a charity to receive a festive financial boost - North East Connected

 Specialist insurer Ecclesiastical is giving £120,000 to good causes as part of its annual 12 days of giving Christmas campaign.

-Now into its fifth year, Ecclesiastical is once again inviting County Durham residents to nominate a registered charity close to their hearts to benefit from this festive financial boost.
+Now into its fifth year, Ecclesiastical is once again inviting Northumberland residents to nominate a registered charity close to their hearts to benefit from this festive financial boost.

 Ten lucky winners will be announced each weekday from 6 to 21 December.